 If you like jewel-hunting games, you'll enjoy this free Jewel Quest online game.
-The object of Jewel Quest is to quickly form three-in-a-rows of jewels, gold objects, and relics for maximum points.
+The object of Jewel Quest is to form three-in-a-rows for maximum points.

-To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
-This opens the online game in a pop-up window.
+To begin, click the Small, Medium, or Large link or PLAY GAME button or HTML5/Mobile link under the picture at left.
+This opens the game in a pop-up window.

 This free version of Jewel Quest includes multiple levels of jewel hunting.

 Jewel Quest and other jewel matching games train brain skills like concentration and visual perception.
 Play this game and other online games like it often as part of your own custom brain training program.

 HOW TO PLAY.
 This Jewel Quest online game follows the same basic rules as other jewel hunting games.
 The object is to earn points by forming three-in-a-rows (or higher) of matching jewels and gold objects.

 To switch the location of two adjacent objects, click the first object then the second object.

 When you open the game, the board displays a random mix of jewels and gold objects.
 Your job is to quickly examine the Jewel Quest board and determine where possible three-of-a-kind matches exist.

 Sometimes you can match four-of-a-kind or five-of-a-kind if you really pay attention.

 Three-in-a-rows are most common match you'll be making in this Jewel Quest online game.
 There's no real incentive to go for longer matches.
 Unlike in the Candy Crush online game, I don't think you get any extra points for four-in-a-row or five-in-a-row in Jewel Quest.